jvalderrama/devo/README.md

 kubectl apply -f app.yaml
 ```

-For high workload capacity has been created and HPA (Horozontal Pod Autoscaler) for the deployment and an Ingress to
+For high workload capacity has been created and HPA (Horizontal Pod Autoscaler) for the deployment and an Ingress to
-access per DNS (See devo/k8s/1app.yaml)
+access per DNS (See devo/k8s/app.yaml)

 Finally in order to create a Chart for Helm, please read the next training course created by me who guides to accomplish
 this feature: [3.
 Packages Helm apps](https://github.com/jvalderrama/helm-training)